Early History of Carnamah

 Carnamah Station, which at its peak was over 120,000

-acres in size.
+acres (more than 48,500 hectares) in size.
 Most of

-Carnamah Station’s employees were Ticket of
+Carnamah Station’s employees were

-Leave convicts and Aboriginal People.
+Leave convicts and Chinese immigrants.

-In 1874 Carnamah’s remoteness was lessened with the
+In 1874 Carnamah’s remoteness was lessened with the establishment of

-homestead.
-The office was conducted by Duncan Macpherson’s
+was conducted by Duncan and Mary's

-daughter Elizabeth for the first two months and then by his daughter
+two months and then by their daughter

 deliver mail to inland districts and stations between Perth and